-A. Use when in the Rotated Starting Position No umpire is ever part of a rotation if his/her starting position is off the line

-PU: Trail the batter-runner no more that one-third of the way to first base in fair territory.
-As the lead runner approaches second base, move directly to a primary position 8-10 feet from third base.
-1U: Pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
+A. Use when in the Rotated Starting Position No umpire is ever part of a rotation if his/her starting position is off the line PU: move out towards the pitching circle and as the R1 approaches second base, move to a primary position 8-10 feet from third base.
+1U: pivot inside the diamond 10 feet beyond the baseline and about 10 feet away from the foul line.
 See BR touch first.
-When R1 approaches second base, rotate to home at a minimum 8-10 feet from home plate to the farthest back corner of the right-hand batter's box.
+When R1 advances beyond second base, move to a point-of-the-plate holding position at home.
 Adjust toplay.
-3U: Pivot inside the diamond to a primary position 8 and approaches and approaches and approaches.

-position 8-10 feet from second base and see R1 touch second.
-When 1U rotates to the plate, 3U is responsible for all plays at $1^{st}$ and $2^{nd}$ .
+3U: pivot inside the diamond to a primary position 8-10 feet from second base and see R1 touch second.
+When 1U rotates to the plate, 3U is responsible for all plays at first and second.